espebra/vagrant-skel/README.md

     git clone
     cd vagrant-skel

+    # See the status of the VMs
     vagrant status

+    # To build all VMs (will take a long time)
+    vagrant up

-    # To build a new VM
+    # To build a specific VM
     vagrant up <dist-arch>

-    # To connect to the VM
+    # To connect to a VM
     vagrant ssh <dist-arch>

+    # To clean up everything
+    vagrant destroy

-    # To clean up
+    # To clean up one specific VM
     vagrant destroy <dist-arch>

 Supported distributions and releases